 - What happens to Sunday mornings?
 We will still provide education for grades 6-8 on Sunday mornings by adding a middle school room to our K-5 Ministry.
 Middle schoolers will have options on Sundays: morning worship with family, Sunday school, or Crossroads.
 More than anything, we hope our programming continues to meet middle schoolers wherever they are on their journeys.
 Are you interested in maintaining Sunday morning education?
 We are actively looking for parents to teach Sunday school to grades 6-8 at both North and South Campus on Sunday mornings.
 Please contact me if you are interested, or sign up online »

 - Why is Crossroads so late in the evening?
 Some parents have expressed concern that 8:30 pm feels too late to be out on a school night; others feel this time is just right, as it preserves space for dinner beforehand.
 For now, we will try 7 – 8:30pm.
 If later we decide to change, it won’t be the first time we’ve altered programming once it has begun!

 - How will the message of Crossroads change?
 Each week, kids in grades 6-12 will make connections between our Biblical narrative and everyday life, explore the theology of First Community Church, learn the importance of service and discipleship, ask deeper questions about faith and God, and understand different perspectives, personalities, and faith traditions with love and acceptance.
 In other words, the message of Crossroads will stay just the same.

-I welcome any thoughts or ideas on Crossroads, and hope you will add to the conversation by contacting me.
-Most of all, I encourage your participation.
-Families with middle and high school youth are invited to join us on Sunday, January 10 from 7 – 8:30 pm at North Campus for the kickoff of Crossroads 2.0.
+We welcome any thoughts or ideas on Crossroads, and hope you will add to the conversation by contacting one of your youth team members.
+Most of all, we encourage your participation.
+Families with middle and high school youth are invited to join us on Sunday, September 10 from 7 – 8:30 pm at North Campus for the kickoff of Crossroads 2.0.